 Fin services – banking

-The Polish Financial Supervision Authority (KNF) granted licenses to two crypto startups, Coinquista and Bitclude, as payment providers.
+The Polish Financial Supervision Authority (KNF) granted licenses to two crypto startups, Conquista and Bitclude, as payment providers.
 Both are now authorized.

 Like many countries, Poland is interested in this technology and is actively looking at ways to bring its advantages into the mainstream.